Who We Are

 - Where complaints have not been resolved, providing information on other options.

-- Working closely with Ministry of Consumer Services for purposes of issues management, regulatory reform and matters of public interest.
+- Working closely with Ministry of Government and Consumer Services for purposes of issues management, regulatory reform and matters of public interest.

 In addition to the delegated responsibilities, TICO intends to increase the following: